elfrances/actFileTool/README.md

 # actFileTool

 ## Intro
-actFileTool is a simple command-line tool for manipulating activity files such as FIT/GPX/TCX.
+actFileTool is a simple command-line app for manipulating activity files such as FIT/GPX/TCX.
 While it is generic enough to work with any type of activity, it was developed mainly to process files from *cycling* activities recorded by devices such as a Garmin Edge or Wahoo Elemnt bike computer, or by mobile apps such as Strava or RideWithGps.

 The GPS elevation data in these files can be subject to significant errors, which result in incorrect values for the total elevation gain/loss of the ride, and in incorrect values for the grade level (slope) during a climb or descent segment of the ride.